Togure/AAE-6102-Assignment-2/README.md

 ## Conclusion
 The selection of an appropriate GNSS correction methodology requires careful consideration of accuracy requirements, coverage needs, and available infrastructure.
 While DGNSS adequately serves most consumer navigation applications, specialized implementations demand more advanced solutions.
 RTK remains unmatched for precision but carries significant infrastructure requirements, while PPP offers global coverage at the cost of extended convergence times.
 PPP-RTK represents a compelling middle ground that balances accuracy, coverage, and convergence characteristics, positioning it as the likely future standard for smartphone navigation as supporting technologies mature.
 Continued advancements in GNSS chipset capabilities and correction service availability will be crucial in realizing this potential.

+## Reference List
+[1] Hofmann-Wellenhof B, Lichtenegger H, Wasle E. GNSS–global navigation satellite systems: GPS, GLONASS, Galileo, and more[M].
+Springer Science & Business Media, 2007.

+[2] Takasu T, Yasuda A. Development of the low-cost RTK-GPS receiver with an open source program package RTKLIB[C]//International symposium on GPS/GNSS.
+Seogwipo-si, Republic of Korea: International Convention Center Jeju Korea, 2009, 1: 1-6.

+[3] Zumberge J F, Heflin M B, Jefferson D C, et al. Precise point positioning for the efficient and robust analysis of GPS data from large networks[J].
+Journal of geophysical research: solid earth, 1997, 102(B3): 5005-5017.

+[4] Wabbena G, Schmitz M, Bagge A. PPP-RTK: precise point positioning using state-space representation in RTK networks[C]//Proceedings of the 18th international technical meeting of the satellite division of the Institute of navigation (ION GNSS 2005).
+2005: 2584-2594.

 # Task 4
 GenAI: Deepseek